CPS353-Suny-New-Paltz/project-starter-code-kevmill29/README.md

 The Optimization: Unlike the baseline which incurs overhead by parsing strings inside the pipeline, the V2 implementation processes Integer data directly and uses work-stealing algorithms to better balance tasks across CPU cores.
 This addresses the bottleneck found in the respond method, resulting in a minimum of 10% speedup for large datasets.

 Running the Integration Benchmark: The benchmark uses a large, synthetic dataset to measure the end-to-end time of the baseline multithreaded implementation (MultiThreadedNetworkAPI) versus the optimized implementation (Version2Implementation).

+# Visualization
+Make sure you have python installed on your PC.
+The setup either requires Live Server or Python to host the server.

+Open a terminal and navigate to the project folder.

+ For Python 3
+python -m http.server 8000

 ![Diagram for APIs](https://github.com/CPS353-Suny-New-Paltz/project-starter-code-kevmill29/blob/feature/DesignDiagram.png?raw=true)